benbr/react-sspr/README.md

 </SSPRClientProvider>
 ```

-Simply use the useSSPR hook :
+Simply use the useSSPR hook in the components:
 ```js
  const rawCity = useSSPR('https://a-prefetched-url');
 ```